A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Conclusion

-The design of an efficient SpGEMM algorithm, as well as its implementation, are critical to many large-scale scientific applications.
-Therefore it is not surprising that SpGEMM has attracted much attention from researchers over the years.
-In this survey, we highlight some of the developments in recent years and emphasize the application, challenging problems, architecture-oriented optimizations, and performance evaluation.
-In concluding, we stress the fact that despite recent progress, there are still important areas where much work remains to be done, such as different formats support, heterogeneous architecture-oriented optimization, efficient size prediction of target matrix.
-On the other hand, the heterogeneous architecture may give rise to new optimization opportunities, and efficient implementation in the specific architecture is within reach and can be expected to continue in the new future.
+In conclusion, we stress the fact that despite recent progress, there are still important areas where much work remains to be done, such as different formats supporting, application and architecture-oriented optimization, and efficient size prediction.
+On the other hand, the heterogeneous architecture may give rise to new optimization opportunities, and efficient implementation in the specific architecture is within reach and can be expected to continue in the future.

+\begin{acks} The authors would like to thank Zhaonian Tan and Yueyan Zhao for their early work.
+We would also like to extend our thanks to all reviewers for their constructive comments and suggestions.
+This work is supported by the \grantsponsor{GS501100001809}{National Natural Science Foundation of China}{https://doi.org/10.13039/501100001809} under Grant No. \grantnum{GS501100001809}{61972033}. \end{acks}